aaronhuggins/kodi-api/README.md

 Documentation for the client is available in [`./docs`](https://aaronhuggins.github.io/kodi-api/).

-Documentation for the Kodi API is available in their [wiki](https://kodi.wiki/view/JSON-RPC_API/v10)
+Documentation for the Kodi API is available in their [wiki](https://kodi.wiki/view/JSON-RPC_API/v10).

 ## How it works

-First, the library instantiates a connection over the desired type, such as `tcp`.
-Then, it dynamically caches the output from `JSONRPC.Introspect`.
+First, the library makes a connection for the desired type, such as `tcp`.
+Then it dynamically caches the output from `JSONRPC.Introspect`.
 This metadata is then used to make and validate calls to Kodi's JSON-RPC api.
 No functions are predefined on the client class itself; the class self-mutates to conform to the metadata from `JSONRPC.Introspect`.

 This makes it possible to use the most up-to-date API documentation available from Kodi's website, or to output the documentation by executing `JSONRPC.Introspect` yourself.
+Kodi themselves [recommend](https://kodi.wiki/view/JSON-RPC_API#Documentation) the self-documenting functionality over their own wiki.

 ## Future